Kee-Wang/PyPES/README.md

 This package is a product of Bowman Group and is curretly developed by Kee.

 # PyPES Tutorial
-* A interactive Jupyter Notebook tutorial is available in `test_configs` directory.
+* An interactive Jupyter Notebook tutorial is available in `test_configs` directory.

 # Dependency requirement